tomaslau/growthjobs/README.md

 ```

 2. Set up Airtable:

 - Create a new base in Airtable
-- Create a table named "Jobs" with these fields:
+- Create a table named "Jobs" (it's very important to have this name) with these fields:
   ```
   title: Single line text
   company: Single line text